Science & Innovation

 Clinical trials are the main way for patients to access investigational drugs.

-Biogen’s clinical trials are conducted to test the safety and effectiveness of investigational drugs so that regulatory authorities — such as the FDA in the United States and the EMA in Europe — can decide whether or not these drugs can be approved as a treatment for a disease.
+Biogen’s clinical trials are conducted to test the safety and effectiveness of investigational drugs so that regulatory authorities — such as the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) — can decide whether or not these drugs can be approved as a treatment for a disease.
 Biogen strives to design and run clinical trials that will provide these regulatory agencies with the data they need to determine if an investigational drug is beneficial to people.

 What is Early Access?

-Early access is a potential pathway for patients diagnosed with a serious and/or life-threatening disease or condition to gain access to an investigational product for treatment outside of a clinical trial when no comparable or satisfactory alternative therapy options are available.
-In these instances, a patient’s treating physician can request an investigational product prior to regulatory approval, where allowed by local laws.
+Early access is a potential pathway for patients diagnosed with a serious and/or life-threatening disease or condition to gain access to an investigational drug for treatment outside of a clinical trial when no comparable or satisfactory alternative therapy options are available.
+In these instances, a patient’s treating physician can request an investigational drug prior to regulatory approval, where allowed by local laws.

 Who is Eligible for Early Access Programs?

-Biogen considers granting early access to investigational products when all of the following criteria are met:
+Biogen considers granting early access to investigational drugs when all the following criteria are met:

 • A patient is diagnosed with a serious and/or life-threatening disease or condition and no comparable or satisfactory alternative therapy is available to treat the disease or condition.